MuCO: Generative Peptide Cyclization Empowered by Multi-stage Conformation Optimization

 Notably, all the baselines apply our physics-aware optimization method (i.e., Stage-3 of MuCO) to guarantee a reasonable success rate when generating cyclic conformations.
 In addition, when evaluating the model performance in generation quality, MuCO applies the single sampling mode (i.e. setting $K=M=1$) for a fair comparison.
 Training details of the baselines are provided in Appendix~\ref{appendix:training_details}.

-\textbf{Metrics.} We evaluate performance using three key dimensions: $i)$ \textbf{Success Rate}, defined as the percentage of generated conformations satisfying geometric bond criteria; $ii)$ \textbf{Physical Stability}, measured by the mean potential energy ($E$) calculated via Charmm36; and $iii)$ \textbf{Diversity}, quantified by the Shannon Entropy ($H$) of cyclization modes\footnote{We consider three cyclization modes in this study, including $i)$ \textbf{H2T} (Head-to-Tail cyclization mode), $ii)$ \textbf{C2C} (Cys-Cys mode corresponding to Disulfide), $iii$) \textbf{K2DE} (Isopeptide bond of K(Lys)-D(Asp) or K-E(Glu) in side chains).
+\textbf{Metrics.} We evaluate performance using three key dimensions: $i)$ \textbf{Success Rate}, defined as the percentage of generated conformations satisfying geometric bond criteria; $ii)$ \textbf{Physical Stability}, measured by the mean potential energy ($E$) calculated via CHARMM36; and $iii)$ \textbf{Diversity}, quantified by the Shannon Entropy ($H$) of cyclization modes\footnote{We consider three cyclization modes in this study, including $i)$ \textbf{H2T} (Head-to-Tail cyclization mode), $ii)$ \textbf{C2C} (Cys-Cys mode corresponding to Disulfide), $iii$) \textbf{K2DE} (Isopeptide bond of K(Lys)-D(Asp) or K-E(Glu) in side chains).
 Detailed definitions are provided in Appendix~\ref{appendix:cyclization_mode}.} ($H_{\mathcal{C}}$) and secondary structure clusters ($H_{SS}$).
+Furthermore, to assess pharmaceutical potential and local structural fidelity, we expand our evaluation to \textbf{Physicochemical Properties} (including H-bond counts, radius of gyration $R_g$, and solvent-accessible surface area SASA) and \textbf{Jensen-Shannon (JS) Similarity} for backbone/side-chain torsions and secondary structures.
 Detailed descriptions of the metrics are provided in Appendix~\ref{appendix:metrics}.